smart-on-fhir/fhir-bulk-data-docs/authorization.md

 * Register a fixed "issuer URL" with the EHR
 * Register a public RSA key with the EHR (for RSA SHA-256 signatures)

-Upon registration, the server assigns a client_id to the client, which the client uses when obtaining an access token.
+Upon registration, the server assigns a `client_id`, which the client uses when obtaining an access token.

 ## Obtaining an access token